-We currently have two Green Flags.
-Mr. Simon Coveney, Minister for Agriculture, Food and the Marine came to St Luke’s School to officially raise our second green flag in June 2012.
-This flag was achieved through the tremendous hard work of our Green School Committee and the entire school community.
+We currently have three Green Flags.
+Mr. Simon Coveney, Minister for Agriculture, Food and the Marine at that time, came to St Luke’s School to officially raise our second green flag in June 2012.
+Since then, we have achieved two more flags, for Water and for Travel.
+Rob Heffernan came to raise our fourth Green Flag, for Water.
+These flags were achieved through the tremendous hard work of our Green School Committee and the entire school community.

 What is ‘Green Schools’?

 Green Schools is a nation-wide programme that helps to make schools aware of the environment and the importance of looking after it.
 It gets schools recycling more, saving energy and generally being more ‘green’.